pgRouting/pgrouting/doc/dagShortestPath/pgr_dagShortestPath.rst

 .. index::
-    single: dagShortestPath ; One to One - Experimental on v3.0
+    single: dagShortestPath - Experimental ; One to One - Experimental on v3.0

 One to One
 ...............................................................................